Ares-Developers/Ares-docs/new/tiberium/explosive.rst

 ``````````````````

 Tiberium Explosive is the feature that harvester units detonate violently on
 destruction.
-It is not to be confused with the similarily named Tiberium Explosion.
-TODO TODO
+It is not to be confused with the similarily named Tiberium
+Explosion.

 The damage to deliver depends on :tag:`Power` of the contained tiberium bails.
 This is like it was in :game:`Firestorm`. :game:`Tiberian Sun` also added the